EricZhu718/UR5-Robotics-Lab/README.md

 - The physical robot uses euler angles but pybullet uses quaterions.
 I used scipy to toggle between the two.

 ### 9. Other commands
 - There are many other commands the robot can receive that I did not code up.
-This is mainly cause the ones given are the only ones you should need.
+This is mainly cause the ones given in robot class are the only ones you should need.
 - If you search up URScript, you will see the others
 - To send a custom command, call ``robot.send_str("your command here")``